PowerShell/platyPS/platyPS.schema.md

 ### Version 2.0.0

-    // Every cmdlet help placed in it's own `Command-Name.md` file in one folder
+    // Every cmdlet help placed in it's own `Command-Name.md` file in one folder.
+    // We sometimes reference to this folder as "HelpModule".

-    // top-level metadata.
+    // Top-level metadata.
 You can put your own "key: value" statements there
     // unknown values would be ignored by platyPS
     // You can query this data from markdown file with `Get-PlatyPSYamlHeader`
+    //
+    // Keys that have meaning for platyPS have separate entries
     ---
     schema: 2.0.0
+    external help file: {file name for `New-ExternalHelp`}.xml online version: {url for `Get-Help -Online`}
+    {{ User-specific key-value pairs }}
     ---

     # {Command name}